NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- NC State and its opponents have combined for 52 points -- this matchup's over/under -- just twice this season.
+- NC State has combined with its opponents to put up more than 51 points only two times this season.

-- The two teams combine to score 67.8 points per game, 15.8 more than the total in this contest.
+- The combined points per game average of the two teams, 67.8, is 16.8 points above Saturday's over/under.

-- These two squads combine to surrender 32.6 points per game, 19.4 fewer than this contest's over/under.
+- This contest's over/under is 18.4 points more than the 32.6 these two squads combine to surrender per game this season.

-- Wolf Pack games this season feature an average total of 52.8 points, a number 0.8 points higher than Saturday's over/under.
+- The average total in Wolf Pack games this season is 52.8, 1.8 points above Saturday's total of 51.

-- The 52-point total for this game is 2.1 points below the 54.1 points per game average total in Eagles games this season.
+- The 51-point over/under for this game is 3.1 points below the 54.1 points per game average total in Eagles games this season.

 NC State Stats and Trends

-- The Wolf Pack have covered the spread twice this season when favored by 3 points or more (in three chances).
+- The Wolf Pack have been favored by 3 points or more three times this season and have covered the spread in two of them.

-- NC State's games this year have hit the over three times in five opportunities (60%).
+- NC State's games this year have hit the over on three of five set point totals (60%).

-- When NC State records more than 16.8 points, it is 3-1 against the spread and 4-0 overall.
+- When NC State puts up more than 16.8 points, it is 3-1 against the spread and 4-0 overall.

-- In games that NC State churns out over 318.4 yards, the team is 3-2 against the spread and 4-1 overall.
+- NC State is 3-2 against the spread and 4-1 overall when the team picks up more than 318.4 yards.

-- The Wolf Pack have six giveaways this season, while the Eagles have seven takeaways .

 - Find the latest spread and moneyline odds for NC State at SISportsbook.